talmolab/sleap-core-docs/docs/reference/command-line-interfaces.md

   --base_checkpoint BASE_CHECKPOINT
                         Path to base checkpoint (directory containing best_model.h5) to resume training from.
-  --tensorboard         Enable TensorBoard logging to the run path if not
-                        already specified in the training job config.
   --save_viz            Enable saving of prediction visualizations to the run
                         folder if not already specified in the training job config.